Difficulty Level

 - Jog the spindle over the workpiece.

-- Because the machine isn’t in direct contact with the bed, you’ll need to create a conductive loop.
+- Because the material isn’t in direct contact with the bed, you’ll need to create a conductive loop.
 Using one of the collet wrenches, place one end on the stock and the other on the T-slot bed.

 - When you’ve closed the loop, click the Probe Z- button.